Kagzi India

 When Emperor Babur established Mughal rule in 1526, he brought master papermakers from Bukhara and Balkh.

-The craft flourished - becoming a major centre of production and a precious export commodity across Rajasthan, Uttar Pradesh, Madhya Pradesh, Bihar, West Bengal, Maharashtra, and Karnataka.
+The craft flourished - becoming a major centre of production and a precious export commodity across Rajasthan, Uttar Pradesh, Madhya Pradesh, Bihar, West Bengal, Maharashtra, and Karnatka.

 The Kagzi Community Finds its Home